-At the beginning of this chapter, it promised a synthesis, a proposed solution set to the dual problems arrayed in the previous chapter.
-Yet unless you had read this disjointed presentation carefully up to this point, and experienced the rational helplessness with how complex and difficult are the challenges they present, as amplified by the scale of those problems, would you have recognized much less accepted this observation seriously: Perhaps we should start with the humility to realize that the aboriginal approach to land management here always was exercised at small scale.
-Maybe that should be a clue: Private plots dedicated to rescuing the vestiges of each local system, sized to the conditions, free to try something different, running experiments to develop processes to manage them in detail efficiently might be more successful at developing the tools and reproducing the knowledge we need to care for the planet than has been a global policy of alienating people from the land, "preserving" disastrous conditions on an unimaginable scale.
+Perhaps we should start with the humility to realize that the aboriginal approach to land management here always was exercised at smaller scale.
+Maybe that should be a clue: Private plots sized to the conditions, dedicated to rescuing the vestiges of each local system, and running experiments to develop processes to manage them in detail efficiently would be more successful at reproducing the knowledge we need than has been a global policy of "preserving" disastrous conditions on a landscape scale.